Agricultural Training

 Evangelism - to be achieved through a discipleship process, practicing the message of Christ by sharing God’s Word, and sharing one’s life and resources

-Education - Taught from a Biblical perspective, introducing students to new ideas and better methods of agriculture and animal husbandry
+Education - taught from a Biblical perspective, introducing students to new ideas and better methods of agriculture and animal husbandry

 Development - to allow service, evangelism, and education to become ingrained as a SEED and grow into a life-long way of living.